Click on any thumbnail to view an enlarged

 also copied a lot of them when those were not for sale.
 After the

-death of Fujita, those collections were donated to Odawara city by
+death of Fujita, those collections were donated to Odawara

 Above book is entitled